Ulnooweg/GroBot/Docs/Info.md

 * settings_menu(): Allows users to modify system settings.
 * manual_control_menu(): Provides options for manual system control.
 * update_display(): Refreshes the LCD with current information.

+### Error Logging
+The GroBot have error logging capabilities.
+Error are logged in the process log before the GroBot process will attempt to be restarted.
+The following lists the error codes/message that will be output to the process log file.

+1. RuntimeError: SENSOR FAIL
+   - Sensor failure, could not communicate with sensors.
+2. RuntimeError: UKNOWN FAILURE
+   - Unknown failure.
+Please contact [Ulnooweg Education Centre - Engineering Department](mailto:engineering@ulnooweg.ca)